These dopamine supplements are the safest, most effective way to boost dopamine levels, helping problems with anxiety, depression, stress, and memory.

 Phenylethylamine (PEA) is a naturally occurring compound that stimulates the release of dopamine and norepinephrine.

 But it’s pretty useless as a supplement.

-Once it reaches your brain it has a half-life of only 30 seconds.
-(88)
+Once ingested, it has a half-life of only a few minutes.

-5-HTP (5-hydroxytryptophan) is an amino acid that’s commonly sold for depression, anxiety, and insomnia.
+5-HTP (5-hydroxytryptophan) is an amino acid supplement commonly sold for depression, anxiety, and insomnia.

 Dopamine is an important neurotransmitter that keeps you motivated, productive, and engaged with life.

-Unfortunately, too many people try to increase dopamine with addictive substances and behaviors.
+But too many people try to increase their motivation and productivity, and thereby their dopamine levels, through addictive substances and behaviors.

-Some dopamine supplements also address particular issues such as memory loss, ADHD, depression, anxiety, or even Parkinson’s disease.
+Some dopamine-boosting supplements also address other mental health issues such as memory loss, ADHD, depression, anxiety, and even Parkinson’s disease.